callmelazarus/leetcode-codewars-journey/README.md

 ---

+## Dec 14, 2022 - Wed

+**Today I worked on:**
+- focused on React Native today to finish class before expiration.

+**Reflection:**

+**Lesson:**
+- I need to read documentation, and follow it, in order.
+I spent nearly 2 hours on config for React Native, and my problem, was that I didn't have the right dependencies installed to run the android emulator.

 ## Dec 13, 2022 - Tues

 **Today I worked on:**

 1. Group anagram
 2. isomorphic string (cont and finished)
    REVISIT: Valid parenthesis.
 This problem gave me so much trouble in the past, and it did again, but I was able to solve it much quicker.

 **Reflection:**

 **Lesson:**
 you can loop thru strings of the same length using the zip()

 ## Dec 12, 2022 - Mon

 **Today I worked on:**

 1. Product of array except self
 2. Longest consecutive sequence
 3. isomorphic string

 **Reflection:**
 Thinking about how we solve these problems.
 We break down the properties of the problems we are trying to solve.